Published August, 2015 by Jackie Zammuto in Update

 WITNESS has set out to create initial guidance to help those who have just filmed an incident of police abuse.
-Our findings from recent cases, as well as discussions with media analysts and legal experts inform the following points for eyewitnesses to consider:
+Our findings from recent cases, as well as discussions with media analysts and legal experts inform the our decision tree and the guidance below:

 1) Think strategically

 If you feel strongly that all or a portion of the video should be shared with the public, work with a trusted media outlet, legal expert, or advocacy organization whose expertise can guide you through the decision-making process.
 For instance, a legal expert can assess the content of the video and help determine if the footage could implicate others who appear in it (e.g. a video of someone being detained at a protest could unintentionally expose the identities or actions of other protesters nearby).

 Collaborating with advocates can help determine the best timing and audience for the video’s release so that it makes the greatest impact in exposing abuse.
 For instance, waiting to share footage can be a powerful way to expose lies in police reports.